 How we work

-KiM does research, provides knowledge inputs to policy processes at the Ministry of Infrastructure and Water Management, and draws the ministry’s attention to emerging policy, social and scientific issues.
+KiM does independent research, provides knowledge inputs to policy processes at the Ministry of Infrastructure and Water Management, and draws the ministry’s attention to emerging policy, social and scientific issues.

-KiM carries out research projects.
+KiM carries out independent research projects.
 We describe trends and new developments in mobility (including those affecting different groups), explain past developments, make forecasts, build scenarios, and do ex ante and ex post analyses of the effects of policy instruments.
 We collect and manage data and participate in the development of models.